MichaelKeyser/Convergence/README.md

-This project was created by Ben Heunemann and Michael Keyser for the FALL 2020 U of U hackathon-HackTheU.
+This project was created by Ben Huenemann and Michael Keyser for the FALL 2020 U of U hackathon-HackTheU.
 The goal of this project is to find the longest convergent subsequence of a sequence of numbers.
 The Bolzano-Weierstrass theorem states that any bounded sequence has a convergent subsequence.
 It is said a sequence converges {x_n} to L if
 |x_n - L| < epsilon, epsilon > 0.
 We provide a sequence and an L to try and converge upon.
 Sequences in math are infinite, while computers are finite.
 We approximate a sequence
 by computing the first n (n is specified by the user) elements of the sequence.
 This means we provide no formal proof of a subsequence converging to L.

+This project also only counts sequences that get closer to the desired limit.
+In order to make it more of an optimization problem, we made it calculate the longest sequence that converges to that limit.
+This could used to find potential subsequences when plugging in infinite sequences.
+Another optimization would have to be added, however, to find the limit that has the longest convergent series.

+The way that the algorithm accomplishes this is by computing all of the subsequences recursively and eliminating ones that don't satisfy convergence.
+While it does this, it keeps track of a list of the maximum sequences for each entry in the sequence so it doesn't have to repeat the computations.
+It also doesn't bother computing sequences when there aren't enough elements left to beat the current maximum.

 Version and Use:
 This project was developed using Python 3.8.